 In the centuries that followed, the surrounding lands were parceled and partitioned, and Riga was passed from power to power—first to Poland, then to Sweden, and finally to Russia.
 Under Tsarist rule, the Baltics served as a bridge between Saint Petersburg and Western Europe.
 They led the wave of industrialization as well as the abolition of serfdom, and by the turn of the twentieth century, Riga had become one of the most developed parts of the Russian Empire.
 Nevertheless, for all the region’s successes, the Latvians still lost: emancipation was gained at the expense of their land, which had now become the private property of Baltic German barons.

 The course of World War I shook the plane of power in Europe and seeded the idea of an independent state.
 What used to be an unfathomable fantasy now seemed within reach.
 On the heels of the Russian Revolution, Latvia declared independence in 1918.
-Autonomy was sweet, but short-lived: the onset of World War II saw all three Baltic nations coerced and eventually reclaimed by Russia.
+Autonomy was sweet, but short-lived: the onset of World War II saw all the three Baltic nations—Estonia, Latvia, and Lithuania—coerced and eventually reclaimed by Russia.
 As a part of the Soviet Union, Riga and the rest of Latvia were subject to considerable sovietization, and the country’s ethnic composition was altered dramatically.
 By the time of the restoration of Latvian independence in 1990, over a third of the population were ethnic Russians.

 Despite eight hundred years of foreign influence and hegemony, the Latvian people have managed to preserve not only their language, but a unique folkloric culture: the traditions of their ancestors live on through song and handwork.
 Pre-Christian poems recount stories of celestial deities and cosmic rivers.
 Intricately woven mittens conceal hidden invocations of strength, health, and fertility in their geometric patterns.
 And in June, as the summer solstice approaches, Rigans and other city folk flock to the countryside to celebrate the shortest night of the year with bonfires, singing, and wreath-making—flower crowns for the girls, and oak leaves for the boys.